CodeWiseOwl/DoS-urrl/README.md

 ## Disclaimer

 ⚠️ Warning: This script is chaotic and may cause damage.
-Developer is not responsible for any consequences.
+Use responsibly and only for educational.
-Use responsibly and only for educational/academic purposes.
+Devloper of this code is not responsible for any malicious activities.